Low-Maintenance Houseplants for Beginners

 Basic care tips:

-Snake plants are perfect for bedrooms, offices, and apartments.
+Snake plants are ideal for apartments and offices.

 Pothos (Devil’s Ivy)

-If you want fast results and trailing vines, pothos is a winner.
+If you want quick results and climbing plants, the pothos plant is the perfect choice.

 Why it’s beginner-friendly: